Examples of creepypasta

 Where does creepypasta come from?

-The portmanteau copypasta is believed to have been coined around 2006 by 4chan communities describing stories which were copied and pasted through forums about miscellaneous topics, similar to the 1990s/early 2000s trend of sending chain emails.
+Before we define creepypasta, let’s first touch on the portmanteau copypasta.
+Copypasta is believed to have been coined around 2006 by 4chan communities describing stories which were copied and pasted through forums about miscellaneous topics, similar to the 1990s/early 2000s trend of sending chain emails.

-Creepypasta, the most popular subgenre within the copypasta medium, refers to short horror stories generally about urban legends or unsettling fake local stories.
-Primary features of the creepypasta genre include the lack of a disclaimer from the original author to clarify whether the post is fact or fiction, and the inclusion of local details which further blurs these lines.
-Creepypastas are told using a variety of forms and styles, and by virtue of the inherent community nature in internet forums, can even be interactive.
+Creepypasta, the most popular subgenre within the copypasta medium, generally refers to short horror stories about urban legends or unsettling fake local stories.
+They typically lack disclaimers from the original author that might clarify whether the post is fact or fiction, often including familiar local details that further blurs that line.
+Creepypastas are told using a variety of forms and styles, and due to the inherent community nature of internet forums, can even interactive.

-Original creepypastas involved either only blocks of text or a picture with a caption (as with the origins of the Slender Man mythos).
+Original creepypastas involved either only blocks of text or a picture with a caption (as with the original Slender Man mythos).
 While some creepypastas are told in the more removed, third-person style of an official government report, most creepypastas have a first-person narrator.
 Often users will privately collaborate on a story and build on the original post in comments, which can make the stories seem even scarier and more convincing for uninvolved readers who assume there are simply a bunch of strangers online who all know of the same eerie tale.
-Using internet forums as the primary medium for telling and distributing such stories and manipulating the relationship between original posters, commenters, and readers enhances the horror inherent in the creepypasta genre.
-By telling audiences about something the original poster supposedly experienced themselves, overheard somewhere, or put together based on small pieces of information passed down through family members, the stories give readers the impression that they are part of the story themselves.
-This often makes the experience of reading a creepypasta even more chilling.

 As modern technology has continued to become more high-quality and more easily accessible in the decade since creepypasta’s origins, the newer stories have expanded to include even more elaborate details and more convincing photo or video “evidence,” whereas older creepypastas were generally short and vague.